arialdomartini/refactoring-trivia-csharp/TRANSCRIPT.md

 Primitive Obsession: every Game's field is of primitive types.
 Long Method: roll(int roll), wasCorrectlyAnswered().
 Duplicated Code: places[currentPlayer], players[currentPlayer], places[currentPlayer] = places[currentPlayer] roll, if (places[currentPlayer] > 11) places[currentPlayer] = places[currentPlayer] - 12, if (currentPlayer == players.Count) currentPlayer = 0.
-Shotgun Surgery: Every time we handle a new question category we need to modify Game's ctor and askQuestion().
+Shotgun Surgery: Every time we handle a new question category we need to modify Game's ctor, askQuestion() and currentCategory().
 Data Clump: all question related fields are hang around together, all the player fields.
 Feature Envy: GameRunner call many Game methods to decide if there is a winner.
 Console would be same notification object.
 Switch Statement: askQuestion(), currentCategory().
 Conditional Complexity: roll(int roll), wasCorrectlyAnswered().

-## Remember the new requirement
+## Smells that impact the new requirement
-Handle History category.
+We need to handle History category.
 We have many smells related to questions logic.
-The primary is Shotgun Surgery, then Data Clumps and unmissable Primitive Obsession.
+The primary is Shotgun Surgery, then Data Clumps and unmissables Primitive Obsession and Duplication.
-But directly work inside Game class is difficult and even worst risky.
+But directly work inside Game class is complex and even worst risky.
-We can do better, we can first solve Data Clump and extract questions logic.
+We can do better, we can isolate affected parts moving them into another place.
-Then we can works with the new little surface.
+Then we can works in the new place with little surface and complexity.
 At beginning we want favour refactoring that reduce the scope in order to hide complexity.
-Add TODO file with Data Clump and Shotgun Surgery categories.
 Focus is really important during refactoring in order to don't introduce regression.
+Begin adding a TODO file with the result of ALT+F7 on one random questions field.

 ## QuestionDeck Born
-Target move questions related code, as is, into a new class.
+Target, move questions related code, as is, into a new class.
 Remember:
 	1) Commit frequently.
 	2) Run tests frequently.